forrestjacobs/systemctl-bot/README.md

 systemctl-bot lets you and your friends start and stop a subset of systemd units from Discord.

-🚧 This is still very much a work in progress (both the documentation and the project itself.)
-As with most hobbyist projects, run this at your own risk.

 ## Why?

 I wrote this bot because I wanted my friends to be able to log in to my small Minecraft server whenever they wanted, but I didn't want to run the Minecraft server jar 24x7.
 There are a bunch of control panels and the like for Minecraft, but all we really needed was an on/off switch for a few Minecraft worlds.